Irma Stern Museum Exhibition

 Creativity has everything to do with finding your own voice, of discovering the vein of gold that runs in your own life.

 This exhibition gives shape to Van der Walt’s symbolic journey on unchartered paths, an expedition of the shards and fragments of her wounded soul depicted on canvas.
 A journey of 25 years took her deep into herself, allowing her subconscious interaction with her imagination to convey messages and stimuli onto canvas by way of art.
-The dialogue between her and her psyche leaves the personal domain through her artistic depiction and exhibition, providing space for the unknown viewer(s).

 Van der Walt made herself vulnerable in relating her story on canvas, harvesting from the fertile turmoil of her inner awareness.
 She reacted to the stimulus and patiently waited for its evolvement, finding in herself the confidence to enter into the unknown inner world.
 Her palette becomes the medium, her canvas the report of her psychological journey, the answer to her continuous conversation with herself.